pnovok/IPDRStreamingFlink/README.md

 2) Filter the input stream based on dsScn service type as "data"
 3) Apply the Map function and build a new output usage message.
 Convert fromDate field from String to Date and extract Hour
 4) Apply the keyBy operator and group by MacAddr and Hour
 5) Apply a Tumbling Window function with a certain Window size.
-Window size is defined in minutes.
-It could be changed to milliseconds, seconds, hours or days.
+Window size is defined in hours.
+It could be changed to milliseconds, seconds, minutes or days.
    More info on Flink Window functions is available [here]( https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/windows/)
 6) Apply Aggregator and sum dsOctets to calculate usage for each given MacAddr and Hour.